Riey/PreCS/README.md

 # How it works

-1. Search Call Opcode witch call Builder method
+1. Search Call Opcode which call Builder method

 2. Call Initializer method pair with Builder name